 A milkshake isn’t a milkshake unless it’s sucked through a straw, the last bits slurped loud and proud.
 But for many people, it is the last straw!
 While many cafes and bars still automatically assume you want a straw (and won’t even ask before placing one in your beverage) unless it’s a cute striped paper straw, give it back and let them know why.
 Invest in stainless steel or silicon straws which can be used over and over (usually they come with a special brush tiny enough to clean the inside to keep them sanitary) and keep a couple in your bag or car.
 Even better, bring your own smoothie cup too complete with inbuilt straw like this one and avoid the takeaway cup altogether.
 The growing trend of ‘keep cups’ for cafe coffees is well established.
 Keep the momentum going by reducing the disposables for all takeaway purchases and home deliveries by using your own reusable cutlery, cups and plates.

-Bring your own reusable plastic or glass food containers with you when you buy fresh meat, fish and other delicatessen treats such as cheeses, olives and cured meats.
+Bring your own reusable plastic or glass food containers with you go to shop to a deli.
 This one will take some preparation and organisation, because let’s be honest who walks around with Tupperware in their handbag?
 But how about throwing a few of your spare reusable food containers into the boot of your car to use next time you shop?
 Another easy swap is using mesh cotton bags when buying produce to avoid the flimsy produce bags.

 Buy in Bulk